 When you decide to register a country .be domain in the Kingdom of Belgium, you should be aware that there are no additional requirements for companies or natural persons.
 What’s more important, you don’t need to have a company registered in Belgium in order to be able to buy a .be domain.
 The possession of a Belgian trademark also doesn’t influence the possibility of registering the domain.
 In order to register your domain legally, remember that its name shouldn’t be on the list of prohibited phrases.
 The .be domain ought to have between 3 and 63 characters.

 Aspects of SEO crucial in Belgium

 In Belgium SEO activities are run via google.be, therefore, using the abovementioned search engine is the easiest way to run SEO activities for .be domains.
-In order to be ranked high you need to follow the Google principles.
+In order to be ranked high you need to follow the Google principles and remember about international SEO services best practices.
 Local SEO is very important and popular in Belgium as many Internet users search for services within a specific region, city or district.
 It can be stated that in Belgium SEO is mainly about selecting appropriate keywords and basing your SEO strategy on them.

 SEO is primarily about increasing traffic to a given website which translates directly into improving sales.
 The process contributes also to the brand image as websites ranked high in the search results are perceived as user-friendly and reliable.

 Analyzing DNS Belgium we can notice that most people go for domains with the .be extensions, the .brussels domains are the runners-up and the .vlaanderen extensions are the least popular ones.